-Shifting the attention to the groups below and above the EU-28 average SDG-i score, (Graph 2 below), it is noticeable that there is ample heterogeneity among the EU members regarding the overall SDGs implementation and therefore, achievement.
+Shifting the attention to the groups below and above the EU-28 average SDG-i score, (Graph 2 below), it is noticeable that there is ample heterogeneity among the EU member states regarding the SDGs implementation and therefore, achievement.
 As it is illustrated below, there are two distinct groups of based on their performance while the vertical line represents the EU-28 average score.
-We should also not neglect to mention that there is a discontinuity in the SDG-i between the groups.
-The differences in the groups, however, could be attributed to the difference extent of SDGs implementation as the latter does not constitute an obligation for the countries yet those have been agreed by countries across the globe.
-In addition, differences could be attributed to any of the individual goals as those are affected by the implementation of the institutional framework and political decisions and strategic orientation of each country which are most of the times latent.
+It should be mentioned that there is a discontinuity in the SDG-i between the groups.
+The differences in the groups, however, could be attributed to the heterogeneous patterns in SDGs implementation, as the latter does not constitute an obligation for the countries yet, despite the goals have been agreed by countries across the globe.
+In addition, differences could be attributed to any of the individual goals as those are affected by the implementation of the institutional and legal framework, political decisions as well as the strategic orientation of each country.
+Those aspects are mainly latent, therefore cannot be quantified directly.

-Overall, although the performance of each country is being improved as time goes by, more time is required for an undeniable performance convergence, at least at the European level.
+Overall, although the performance of each country is being improved as time goes by, more time is required for an unquestionable performance convergence, at the European level at least.